Wealth Strategies & Services

 Who and/or what receives my assets?
 Who will inherit my assets when I die?
 There is much uncertainty about estate tax law.
 GSS can help you understand how assets are distributed to beneficiaries after your death and the tax implications to your estate.
 As part of this process, we work with your attorney to make sure your documents are current and consistent with your wishes.

 How can I minimize estate taxes?
 GSS evaluates the estate tax implications associated with both lifetime gifting and post-mortem asset transfers.
-We help you utilize the latest available concepts to save estate taxes while ensuring your beneficiaries receive assets in accordance with your wishes.
+GSS tax accountants will help you utilize the latest available concepts to save estate taxes while ensuring your beneficiaries receive assets in accordance with your wishes.

 Are my family and assets protected?
 Estate taxes, if not properly addressed, can have a devastating effect on a family business and your other assets.
 We ensure your assets pass to your beneficiaries with as little tax as possible.
 All you've worked for is then preserved for your spouse, future generations, charity or any combination you desire.

 How do estate law changes affect me?
-Although the estate tax exemption is $5 million per person and a deceased spouse's unused exemption can transfer to the surviving spouse's estate, the current rules only apply through 2012.
-There is uncertainty about future estate tax laws.
+Although the estate tax exemption is more than $5 million per person and a deceased spouse's unused exemption can transfer to the surviving spouse's estate, the law changes periodically and it is important to review estate plans regularly to assure you are taking advantage of the most up to date rules.
 We monitor legislative activity so we can timely advise you about your best course of action.

 What documents do I need?
 You need a will, living trust, durable power of attorney, living will, healthcare surrogate and a declaration of pre-need guardian, to name a few.
 Working with your attorney, we can assist in the preparation and organization of these documents.